 Holding securities in “Street Name”

-Both SIPC and excess of SIPC coverage are limited to securities held in “street name” in a brokerage account.
+SIPC coverage is limited to securities held in “street name” in a brokerage account.
 Securities held by clients in street name are kept securely with the Depository Trust Company (DTC), separate and distinct from the assets of the securities firms.
 Regulated by the SEC and the Federal Reserve, the DTC is a national clearinghouse for settling trades and a custodian of securities.

 All securities purchased by Wealthfront are held in street name at the DTC.